ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Security configuration parameters and sample usage follow:

-- A certificate bundle identifying the Local Endpoint, whether as a server certificate or a client certificate.
+- One or more certificate bundles identifying the Local Endpoint, whether as a server certificate or a client certificate.
+Multiple bundles may be provided to allow selection among different protocol stacks that may require differently formatted bundles.
+The form and format of the certificate bundle is implementation-specific.
 Note that if the private keys associated with a bundle are not available, e.g., since they are stored in hardware security modules (HSMs), handshake callbacks must be used.
 See below for details.

 ~~~
-SecurityParameters.Set(server-certificate, myCertificateBundle)
+SecurityParameters.Set(server-certificate, myCertificateBundle[])
-SecurityParameters.Set(client-certificate, myCertificateBundle)
+SecurityParameters.Set(client-certificate, myCertificateBundle[])
 ~~~

 - Application-layer protocol negotiation (ALPN) values: used to indicate which